smart-duck/veradco/README.md

 }
 ```

-### Loading

-Plugins are loaded thanks to a ConfigMap.
-Refer to examples to see how to do.
-There are other ways to do it.

 ## Configuration

 The configuration defines the plugins to use and their configuration.
 Here is an example of a ConfigMap.

-The configuation embeds some basic filtering fields so that your plugin is called or not.
+The configuation embeds some filtering fields so that your plugin is called or not.
 It's up to you in the code of your plugin to do the rest.
 It is as flexible as a Go programming code using Kubernetes API is.
 Filtering fields most of the time work as regular expressions.

 ```
 plugins: